Patient professional reference

-Certain maternal infections can have serious long-term consequences for the fetus.
+Certain maternal infections can have serious long-term consequences for the fetus whilst others are innocuous.
+Some may be asymptomatic in pregnancy and go unnoticed.

 Rubella is a viral infection causing a pink rash, with swelling of lymph glands behind the ears and at the back of the head.
 There are mild constitutional symptoms and occasionally joint pain in adults.